-May is probably the busiest month in the garden, both for vegetable and flower beds.
-May garden chores consist of lots of planting, some weeding, and the start of the need for watering depending on where you live.
+May is probably the busiest month in northern gardens, both for vegetable and flower beds.
+May garden chores consist of lots of planting, some weeding, and the maybe even the start regular watering depending on where you live.

-In the vegetable garden almost everything can be safely planted this month (though where we live I usually wait to plant peppers and corn until the first week in June, because they prefer it warmer and May can still have some chilly nights) and so there is a rush to get everything planted.
+In the vegetable garden almost everything can be safely planted this month and so there is a rush to get everything planted.
+(TIP: where we live I usually wait to plant peppers and corn until the first week in June, because they prefer it warmer and May can still have some chilly nights, so they do better.
+Be aware of your own land’s microclimates.)

 In the flower beds, I always feel like May is one of my last chances to catch the weeds while they’re still small and the ground is moist enough that they pull easily.
 I always want to try and get all the beds newspapered and mulched because my gardening life will be so much easier if I do, but in reality, we’re often still mulching in July.